Canon 1D Mark IV vs Fujifilm X-T10

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the X-T10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 1D Mark IV and the Fujifilm X-T10?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D Mark IV: